RiSearcher/GeometRi.CSharp/README.md

 * __Scale__ - scale point by given number
 * __DistanceTo__ - shortest distance from point to point, line, plane, ray or segment
 * __ProjectionTo__ - orthogonal projection of point to line, plane or sphere
-* __BelongsTo__ - check if point belongs to line, ray, segment, plane, circle, ellipse, ellipsoid or sphere surface
+* __BelongsTo__ - test if point is located in the epsilon neighborhood of the object
-* __IsInside__ - check if point is inside circle, ellipse, ellipsoid or sphere
+* __IsInside__ - test if point is located strictly inside (not in the epsilon neighborhood of the boundary) of the object
+* __IsOutside__ - test if point is located outside of the epsilon neighborhood of the object
+* __IsOnBoundary__ - test if point is located in the epsilon neighborhood of the object's boundary
 * __Translate__ - translate point by vector
 * __Rotate__ - rotate point around origin or other point
 * __Reflect__ - reflect point in point, line or plane